Seven common signs of hernia mesh-related infection include:

-- 1. What are the signs of infection after hernia repair surgery?
+- 1. What are the signs and symptoms of infection after hernia repair surgery?

-- 2. What are the signs of infection specific to mesh implants?
+- 2. What are other signs of infection?

-- 3. Are there some patients who are more likely to experience mesh-related infection than other patients?
+- 3. Are there some patients more prone to mesh-related infection?

 - 5. How is infection diagnosed and treated?

 - 6. Are there any mesh products more prone to infection?